ninguid-owl/Invocat/README.md

     4-5  short bow
       6  firebomb!

-Note that despite the die weighting, the list would still be referenced as `(goblin tactics)`.
+Note that despite the die weighting, the list is still referenced as `(goblin tactics)`.

 ### Other operators